TheVantaDev/OS_Simulator/ROADMAP.md

 **Examples:**

-- `1.0.0` — Aurora transitions from OS-only to playable game
+- `1.0.0` — EduOS transitions from OS-only to structured educational platform
-- `2.0.0` — Multiplayer and persistent world architecture introduced
+- `2.0.0` — Classroom integration and multi-student architecture introduced

 > Major versions are **rare and intentional**.